KyleTelfer/Physics_Within_Volume/Framework_Overview/1-Legend.md

 # Open Volume or Partial Volume definitions such as a measuring volume #
 As all closed volume energy's are within this theoretical framework to be accounted for the use of entropic variables account for theoretical vs practical variance and other unknowns.
 The need to partially define a volume to incorporate specific useful computation for any given need the use of these are both encouraged but need to respect many variables lead to entropic variables through variable definitions themselves.
 So given a specific set of experimental needs one would define a measuring volume to enclose the closed volume you are calculating to better control the results and expediate the results for said calculation while respecting the entropic and degredation variables of both measuring volume and closed volume.

+# Choas theory and randomness #
+This is an important distinction within volume interactions as being reductive or isolating in nature.
+Within this framework the ability to close or define two volumes to do static calculations to understand interactions violates variables within the definitions of the volumes themselves.
+Durational resolution deltas or time is the most prominant.
+The computation duration needed to predict one square meter of interactions of atomic resolution would violate the durational resolution of each atmoic closed volume itself.
+So the use of partially open volumes or measuring volumes to do bigger thinking with less computational burden is needed.
+So chaos and randomness is needed to do bigger things even though the randomness might not be random on a micro scale the macro respresentation is random.
+This equates to how the micro-particle volume for flow mechanics was needed but the application of chaos or randomness would be the mathmatical representation of the micro-particle solution being used within the flow mechanic system.

 # Elements #
 The foundation for all physical things.
 In the most broad terms to me each element is possibly a stable mass energy threshold to which all foundations of physical material within a volume is wholely notable.